html-to-text/node-html-to-text/packages/html-to-text-cli/README.md

 # @html-to/text-cli

-Command line interface for `html-to-text` Node.js package
+Command line interface for `html-to-text` Node.js package.

 ## Features

+- almost all `html-to-text` options can be specified via command line arguments or json config (the only exception is functions such as custom formatters);
+- a couple of presets for common use cases (human reading in terminal and machine indexing/search).

 ## Changelog